• Skip to main content

 • Facebook

-• Twitter
+• Instagram

 As I mentioned in my post on read aloud books for 9-year-olds, it is a real joy to read aloud to older kids.
 Not only can you begin choosing more sophisticated reading material, like the titles on this list of read aloud books for 10-year-olds, but you can have in-depth conversations about mature topics.

-List of books to read aloud to 10 year olds
+Collage of books to read aloud to 10 year olds

-(Note: this post contains affiliate links that earn commission.)
+(Note: this post contains affiliate links that earn from qualifying purchases.)

-Books to Read Aloud to 10 Year Olds
+Books to Read Aloud to 10-Year-Olds

 Your ten-year-olds may have very definite opinions as to what genre book they want to listen to.
 Does your 10-year-old like fantasy?
 Comedy, history or realism?
 Whatever their tastes, there is a book on this list to suit them!

-Carherine Called Birdy book cover
+Catherine Called Birdy book cover showing medieval girl with birdcage

-Catherine Called Birdy
+Catherine Called Birdy by Karen Cushman

-Buy it: Amazon | Indiebound
+Find it: Amazon | Bookshop

 The Pushcart War book cover

-The Pushcart War
+The Pushcart War by Jean Merrill

-Buy it: Amazon | Indiebound
+Find it: Amazon | Bookshop

-Sal and Gabi Break the Universe
+Sal and Gabi Break the Universe book cover.

-Sal and Gabi Break the Universe
+Sal and Gabi Break the Universe by Carlos Hernandez

-Buy it: Amazon | Indiebound
+Find it: Amazon | Bookshop

 A Place to Belong book cover